the Songhua river is solidly frozen, a strong wind is blowing to remind you it is cold, very cold.

 weather.
 At noon we clocked a whopping 25 deg C. Minus that is....
 Brrrrrrrr!

 a friendly girl in the hotel reminds us it's Christmas time

 yes, we are in the coldest spot

 dragons on ice

 moving the large blocks is hard work, but it keeps you warm

 in the evening we check out the outside shops.
 Brrrrrr

-a makeshift stove, note the heap of coal
+so people seek shelter in tents with a makeshift stove, note the heap of coal